madetech/handbook/team-norms/retrospectives.md

 The purpose of the comradrospective is to:

-*  Examine previous action points, and what went well and what didn’t.
+*  Examine previous action points, what went well and what didn’t.
 *  Avoid “localised optimisations” i.e. the action points of one smaller group, hurting the whole.
 *  Set one or two action points, or problems, for the whole company to focus on.